 The City contains a rich variety of architectural styles, from 17th century Christopher Wren churches to 1960s Brutalist showpiece the Barbican.

-Notable recent buildings in the city are the 1980s skyscraper Tower 42, the Lloyd's Building, London's first eco-friendly skyscraper at 30 St Mary Axe (commonly known as the "Gherkin") and The Shard, which opened this year (2013).
+Notable recent buildings in the city are the 1980s skyscraper Tower 42, the Lloyd's Building, London's first eco-friendly skyscraper at 30 St Mary Axe, designed by Sir Norman Foster and commonly known as the Gherkin.

 Shopping, Eating and Sleeping in the City of London